Kevin Smith: As a filmmaker

-In 2013 Smith directed Tusk, a horror film inspired by a story Smith and Mosier read about a Gumtree ad for a man who rents out a room in his house for free on the condition that the respondent dresses as a walrus for two hours per day.
+In 2013, Smith directed Tusk, a horror film inspired by a story Smith and Mosier read about a Gumtree ad for a man who rents out a room in his house for free on the condition that the respondent dresses as a walrus for two hours per day.
 The project began pre-production in September 2013, and was shot in November of that year.
 Released September 19, 2014, it received mixed reviews.

 Before Tusk's release, Smith wrote the script for a spin-off of the film, which he titled Yoga Hosers.
 The film began filming in August 2014, and was released in 2016.
 It stars Smith's daughter, Harley Quinn Smith, and Lily-Rose Depp, reprising their two minor characters from Tusk, with Johnny Depp playing his inspector character from the earlier film.

 Smith revealed at the 2014 San Diego Comic-Con that he had written the script for a film called Moose Jaws, which he described as "Jaws with a moose", and which is planned to be the third film in his True North trilogy.

 Smith wrote and directed one segment, Halloween, of the 2016 horror anthology film Holidays, in which each segment takes place during a different holiday.

 In June 2017, Smith started shooting KillRoy Was Here, a horror film based on the graffiti phenomenon.
 Directed by Smith, the script was co-written with Andrew McElfresh, marking the first time he shared writing credit.
-It represents a retooling of their Anti-Claus film, which was initially canceled after the release of Krampus due to the two stories' similarity.
+It represents a retooling of their Anti-Claus film, which was initially canceled after the release of Krampus, due to the two stories' similarity.
 The film crew was mostly made up of students of the Ringling College of Art and Design, with shooting continuing over every semester break.

 In 2017, due to obstacles getting Clerks 3 or Mallrats 2 produced, Smith decided to write and direct a Jay and Silent Bob Strike Back sequel instead, Jay and Silent Bob Reboot.
 It was scheduled to be filmed in September 2017, but shooting was postponed to February and March 2019.
 The first trailer for the film was released on July 18, 2019.
 Smith announced a tour to accompany the film.

 On October 1, 2019, Smith announced on Instagram that Clerks III was happening and that Jeff Anderson, who had retired, had agreed to reprise his role as Randal.
-The film released on September 13, 2022.
+The film was released on September 13, 2022.

+In 2024, Smith released The 4:30 Movie, focusing on a group of teenagers in the 1980s who spent a day "theatre-hopping", in Monmouth County, New Jersey.